one-net/onenet.-client-Bushi/README.md

 ## Development Roadmap
 ### Milestones
 These milestones may be completed previous/later than the estimated completion date.
 Updates will be made available to the public on a recurring basis.
-The total grant request equals $150,000 USD to reach the launch of our alpha in 4 disbursements.
+The total grant request equals to $75,000 USD to reach the launch of our alpha in 4 disbursements.
 Disbursement in $SCRT is also accepted.

 $25,000 awarded at the time of grant approval to bootstrap our project.